dazraf/curator_play/README.md

 1. 2 servers, 2 clients.
 Both clients start to receive data from their respective session leader
 2. Gracefully shutting down a server, transfers ownership of the session to the other server.
 Respective clients reconnect and continue to receive data.
 3. Crashing a server, transfers ownership of the session to the other server, after ZK timeout (30s).
 Respective clients reconnect and continue to receive data.
+4. Gracefully shutting down a client, removes the session.
+As a result the responsible leader relinquishes responsibility for the session.
+4. Crashing a client, removes the session after the ZK timeout (30s).
+As a result the responsible leader relinquishes responsibility for the session.